menuitem/scajax/README.md

 	gem 'twitter-bootstrap-rails'

-2. Run 'bundle' to install gems in your project.
+2. Run 'bundle' to install gems in your project:

     $ bundle